LabV – The Material Intelligence Platform

 We now show that these challenges can be overcome by using a data management platform and demonstrate with specific examples from the lab what AI can do.
 This includes informing decision-making on choosing suppliers, identifying supplier issues early, and providing visualizations with ease.
 These examples illustrate that AI is not just an idea anymore; it is a practical, essential tool for sustained competitiveness.
 As we will see, AI-powered solutions can transform complex data into actionable insights, streamline quality control processes, and enhance overall operational efficiency.

 As a first step, the processor implemented a data management platform, aimed at maximizing data integrity and data quality in line with the DIN specification.
-The data management platform utilized a patented mapper that allowed the integration of all instrument data without being a major IT project.
+The data management platform utilized a patented mapper that allowed the integration a all instrument data without being a major IT project.
 This enabled the integration of all laboratory instruments without a large amount of IT resources (Figure 1).

 The full data integration reduced manual data entries and eliminated the need for Excel, resulting in full data transparency, fewer errors, and significant time savings.
 The data platform provides a comprehensive overview of the polymer materials supplied.